 During the face to face appointment,in the clinic, I will ask you to do some movements so that I can assess the site, nature and severity of the pain and restriction.
 You will be given a diagnosis and an indication of how many treatments will be needed.
-The Consultation usually includes treatment.
+I will then do some treatment.
 Follow up Treatments will last for about 30 minutes.
 You may be given advice about posture, exercise, diet and hydrotherapy to aid the progress of the osteopathic treatment.
 If you are not sure whether osteopathy can help you, please ring to discuss it with no obligation to make an appointment.

 Contact Details: phone 07754 093301 or email on firstname.lastname@example.org to make an appointment.